idelairre/automatic1111-provider/README.md

 #### HTML Demo

-Run `npm run example:html` to start a local server, then open your browser to see the ComfyUI provider API usage pattern.
+Run `npm run example:html` to start a local server using `serve`, then open your browser to `http://localhost:3000` to see the ComfyUI provider API usage pattern.
 Note: Actual image generation requires bundling the AI SDK for browser use.

 ## Additional Resources